How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 3. On-Demand Services [Uber]

 On-demand services are driving the adoption of GPS technology.
 The examples are numerous.
-One of them, Uber, inspired many business owners to explore how to make a GPS app similar to the world-famous ride-share service.
+One of the top on demand delivery apps - Uber, inspired many business owners to explore how to make a GPS app similar to the world-famous ride-share service.

 Uber uses a geolocation tracker to determine the location of a user in order to find the nearest available taxi, track cars, show their location, and to estimate how much time it will take a taxi to get to the pick-up point.